Data Governance

 -

-Any issues in the first instance should be referred to the Data steward and the Data Quality Manager.
+Any issues in the first instance should be referred to the Data Steward and the Data Quality Manager.
 The Data Quality Manager will maintain a log of all data issues, the proposed plan for resolution and the timeline for doing so.
 If a data quality issue is not satisfactorily resolved then this should be escalated to the Data Owner and ultimately to the Data Trustee.
-If the issue is still not satisfactorily resolved then this should be reported to the Data Governance Group and ultimately to the Audit Committee if concerns are not adequately addressed.
+If the issue is still not satisfactorily resolved then this should be reported to the Risk Management Group and ultimately to the Risk and Audit Committee if concerns are not adequately addressed.

 Back to top